djsudduth/keep-it-markdown/README.md

 ## Installation
 Install assumes you have some familiarity with running scripts through a terminal or command line.
 KIM is a command line script that requires Python 3.7 or greater and utilizes the unofficial gkeepapi.

-**NOTE: Warning!
-Be aware that 'unofficial' implies that Google could break the API at any time!!**
+**NOTE: Be aware that 'unofficial' implies that Google could change the API at any time that might stop the script from working!**

 #### Step 1:
 Install Python (there are plenty of tutorials online for installation instructions) on you PC or Mac.
 Start your command prompt, shell or terminal and verify your python version by running: